reddit/baseplate.py/docs/cli/serve.rst

    information, including stack traces, is also printed to the logging system.

-   Each instance of the hub being blocked will be reported as a :py:class:`~baseplate.metrics.Timer` measuring the duration of the blockage.
+   Each instance of the hub being blocked will be reported as a :py:class:`~baseplate.lib.metrics.Timer` measuring the duration of the blockage.

    Note: the performance impact of this reporter is not currently understood.
    Watch your metrics closely if you turn this on.